 - The Philippine Stock Exchange Index (PSEi) declined 3.49% in February to close at 6,556.20, reversing its gains the previous month.
 Local bond yields were flat during the month. - February inflation printed at 8.6%, slightly lower from previous month's 8.7%.
 As this came in lower than expected, the BSP may hike rates by 25 basis points (bps) during its next meeting. - MSCI rebalancing happened during the last day of the month, with GLO and ACEN taken out of the index. - Fourth quarter corporate earnings reporting season is still ongoing.
-So far, 70% of the companies that reported were inline to ahead of expectations, with weighted core earnings growth of 36%. - The local market may trade sideways as investors wait for confirmation that inflation is indeed on a downtrend. - For the month of February, the Fund is slightly overweight on Equities versus Fixed Income in terms of asset allocation. - On a gross-of-fees basis, the Fund ended at par with benchmark year-to-date.
+So far, 70% of the companies that reported were in-line to ahead of expectations, with weighted core earnings growth of 36%. - The local market may trade sideways as investors wait for confirmation that inflation is indeed on a downtrend. - The Fund is a mix of equities and cash/fixed income securities and mimics the composition and performance of the equity and fixed income benchmarks.

 DISCLAIMER: Sun Life Asset Management Company, Inc. (SLAMCI) makes no representation as to the accuracy or completeness of the information contained herein.
 The information contained in this presentation is for information purposes only.
 It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchases or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
 Any opinions or estimates herein reflect our judgment as at the date of this presentation and are subject to change at any time without notice.
 This material is a copyrighted work.
 You may not share, distribute, revise, transform, or build upon this material without prior written consent of, and proper attribution to Sun Life.
-All trademarks are the properties of their respective owners...
+All trademarks are the properties of their respective owners.